emilsedgh/pdu/README.md

 time: 1357953952000,
 text: 'Javascript makes sense.' }
 ```
+Note: current version of module supported object format and will merged with object of the pdu type (Submit, Deliver, Report)

 ### pdu.parseStatusReport()
 Will call method pdu.parse() and will create this format for legacy support